 Your child’s immune system is their first line of defense against germs, bacteria, and illnesses.1 It’s a built-in anti-sickness system that, in most cases, can help to prevent illness even when they’re exposed.
 But sometimes, your kids’ immune system could use some extra support.

-Below, we’ll discuss seven healthy habits and immune defense supplements to boost a child’s immune systems so they’re ready to fight off whatever bugs come their way.
+Below, we’ll discuss seven healthy habits and immune defense supplements to boost a child’s immune system so they’re ready to fight off whatever bugs come their way.

 #1 Load Up Their Plates With Fruits and Veggies